Areas of Focus

 Therapeutic Approach

-Person-centered therapy emphasizes the need for providing a warm, non-judgemental space for the client to process their experience, while working towards self-discovery.
+Holly approaches clients with curiosity, working to understand their history, perspectives, and goals.
+As rapport is established, she gently challenges perspectives, encourages, and helps clients develop agency.
 Holly provides an environment where the client can discuss any topic that weighs on their mind, while knowing their thoughts and feelings will be met with respect and care.
-She emphasizes that the therapeutic relationship remains central to therapy, building trust and confidence within the client that they can apply to other areas of their lives.
-Holly is a proponent of strengths-based counseling to further build upon the strengths clients possess.
+She emphasizes that the therapeutic relationship remains central to therapy, helping clients build trust and confidence within themselves that they can apply to other areas of their lives.
+Sessions with Holly are focused on building upon clients strengths.
+Her approach helps break goals into meaningful steps that help clients feel empowered to find the path that feels best.

 Professional